lucdar/laclark.me/content/about.md

 # Education

-I graduated from University of California, Berkeley with two degrees: a B.A. in Computer Science form the College of Computing, Data Science, and Society; and a B.A. in Music from the College of Letters and Sciences.
+I graduated from University of California, Berkeley with two degrees: a B.A. in Computer Science from the College of Computing, Data Science, and Society; and a B.A. in Music from the College of Letters and Sciences.
 In High School, I was torn between whether I should study Music or Computer Science, and after being accepted to UC Berkeley, I did some research and realized I could double major!